vorlie/AniPlay/README.md

-Sure thing, Charlie.
-Here is the raw Markdown for you to copy and paste directly into your `README.md`.

 # AniPlay

 AniPlay is a personal media server and player designed for anime libraries.
 It provides a sleek, modern desktop interface to manage and play your local collection with high-fidelity players.